G00380316/Arch_Install/README.md

 To get the rofi styling activated "CTRL" + "Windows" + "R" and then just press enter to select the default style

-If you want pwa apps just install the plugin in extensions in firefox the package should be already installed after go to the configuration of the extension and click update web apps option

 Lastly I recommend using uwsm hyprland it feels cleaner to use then the primary Hyprland or maybe is just me !!!😅
 ```